tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/购买指南/计费概述_intl_en.md

 ## Related Documentation
-- For daily billing cycle product pricing, see [Pay-as-You-Go (Postpaid Daily Billing Cycle)](https://intl.cloud.tencent.com/document/product/266/14666).
+- For VOD product pricing on the daily billing cycle, please refer to [Pay-as-You-Go (Postpaid Daily Billing Cycle)](https://intl.cloud.tencent.com/document/product/266/14666).
-- For pricing of other value-added services, see [Other Value-Added Services](https://intl.cloud.tencent.com/document/product/266/38162).
+- For pricing of VOD value-added services, please refer to [Other Value-Added Services](https://intl.cloud.tencent.com/document/product/266/38162).
-- To see examples of how billable items are priced, see [Billing Examples](https://intl.cloud.tencent.com/document/product/266/38163).
+- To see examples of how billable items are priced, please refer to [Billing Examples](https://intl.cloud.tencent.com/document/product/266/38163).